ntu-quantum-finance/Quantum-ML-Starter/README.md

    cd Qiskit-ML-Dev-Alpha
     ```

-2. Reopen in the container with Docker engine running
+2. Reopen the container with the Docker engine running

 ## Features